jleinonen/jleinonen.github.io/about.md

 ### Papers in review

-0. **J. Leinonen**, U. Hamann, U. Germann and I. V. Sideris.
-Thunderstorm nowcasting with deep learning: a multi-hazard data fusion model. *Geophysical Research Letters*, 2022.
-In review, [preprint available](https://arxiv.org/abs/2211.01001).
+0. **J. Leinonen**, U. Hamann, D. Nerini, U. Germann and G. Franch.
+Latent diffusion models for generative precipitation nowcasting with accurate uncertainty quantification.
+2023.
+In review.
+0. N. Rombeek, **J. Leinonen** and U. Hamann.
+Exploiting radar polarimetry for nowcasting thunderstorm hazards using deep learning. *Natural Hazards and Earth System Sciences*, 2023.
+In review, preprint available at [https://doi.org/10.5194/egusphere-2023-551](https://doi.org/10.5194/egusphere-2023-551).
 0. N. Maherndl, M. Maahn, F. Tridon, **J. Leinonen**, D. Ori and S. Kneifel.
 A riming-dependent parameterization of scattering by snowflakes using the self-similar Rayleigh-Gans approximation. *Quarterly Journal of the Royal Meteorological Society*, 2022.
 In review.
 0. J. C. Hardin, N. Guy. **J. Leinonen** and V. Chandrasekar.
 PyDSD - A Python Library for Working with Disdrometers, Particle Probes, and Drop Size Distribution Data. *Journal of Open Research Software*, 2022.
 In review.
 {: reversed="reversed"}